atlassian-labs/cloud-transition-tools/README.md

 ### Contribution guidelines ###
 #### Linting and Formatting
-We use Ktlint for linting and formatting.
-To format the code, run the following command:
+We use Detekt for Linting and Ktlint for formatting.
+To format and lint the code, run the following command:
 ```
-mvn ktlint:format
+mvn detekt:check
 ```
 We use Sonarlint for local code quality checks.
 Install Sonarlint plugin in your IDE and run the code quality checks.